sradl1981/MatheGram_ATC1/README.md

 -----------------------

 ### 00_admin
-Look here for administrative stuff.
+Look here for administrative stuff, as well as links to training material.

 ### 01_CAD
 Contains geometrical data mostly for the tool "FreeCAD".